-Local Coverage Determinations regarding rehabilitation services have been made in Florida.
+Local Coverage Determinations regarding rehabilitation services have been made by the Medicare contractor in Florida (First Coast Service Options, Inc.).
 The policy states that outpatient therapy services shall be furnished under a plan established by:

 - A physician/NPP (consultation with the treating physical therapist, occupational therapist, or speech-language pathologist is recommended.
 Only a physician may establish a plan of care in a comprehensive outpatient rehabilitation facility); - The physical therapist who will provide the physical therapy services; - The occupational therapist who will provide the occupational therapy services; or